HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 1. main - for logged out users, living on `/`
 2. dashboard - to display after login, living on `/dashboard`

 Let's go ahead and create static templates for our views.
-First we are going to create the view to log in from.
+First, we are going to create the view to log in from.

 ```javascript
 // views/main.js